 In order to access services at the GP surgery or hospital, State Pensioners will need to remember to ask reception or the billing department to call the Overseas Healthcare Team on 0191 218 1999 to verify that you are indeed registered as S1 in Spain.
 You should have your national insurance number at hand.

-Posted workers will need to provide their NHS number OR ask the reception or the billing department to call the Overseas Healthcare Team on 0191 218 1999 to verify that you do have a registered S1 in Spain.
+Posted workers will need to provide their NHS number OR ask the reception or the billing department to call the Overseas Healthcare Team on 0191 218 1999 to verify that they do have a registered S1 in Spain.
 You will also need to have your national insurance number at hand.

-If you are a worker in Spain contributing to Spanish social security, if you are in receipt of Spanish state pension or benefit, or you were registered on the basis of residency prior to the 24th April 2012 (and therefore might not have contributed to the Spanish system):
+If you are a worker in Spain contributing to Spanish social security, if you are in receipt of a Spanish state pension or benefit, or you were registered on the basis of residency prior to the 24th of April 2012 (and therefore might not have contributed to the Spanish system):

 You will be able to access NHS services as you are covered by the Spanish issued European Health Insurance Card (EHIC) aka Tarjeta Sanitaria Europea.
 This takes care of any medical necessities that cannot wait until your planned return to Spain.
 You will also be expected to pay for prescriptions on the same basis as a UK resident.
 Again, if UK residents would be exempt, you will be too.
 You should present your Spain issued EHIC at the point of access for medical services.

 If you are "limite de rentas", you will be covered by a Spanish issued Certificado Provisional Sustitorio (CPS), which is a kind of temporary EHIC that you apply for whenever you travel within EEA countries.
 This will cover you for all state-provided care, as long as you cannot wait until you return to Spain.
 You will also pay prescriptions as a UK resident would, and will be entitled to the same exemptions.
 You should issue your CPS at the point of access to the NHS.